 Adelaide’s Patch Theatre, founded in 1972 by Morna Jones, a pioneer in Australian children’s television and theatre, is aimed at children aged four to eight.
 After Jones’ death in 1982, the-then Little Patch Theatre found its feet again under Des James, founder member of Troupe and actor with Magpie Theatre in Education for four years; and administrator Margaret Bennett.
 Later artistic director Christine Anketell developed a relationship with the Adelaide Festival Centre Trust for adaptions of children’s literature.
 Under artistic director Dave Brown, the company evolved into a highly regarded national and international touring company with a world-class repertoire.
 Brown adapted eight stories by children's author Paela Allan, producing Who sank the boat?
 Naomi Edwards, who took over in 2015, has strengthened the company’s links to the classroom and home by collaborating with scientists and educators in creating new works.
 Patch has performed 105 new works to more than 1.8 million children since 1972. touring across Australia and presenting more than 30 international seasons.
 Patch Theatre has accumulated accolades including two Helpmann awards and a Ruby.
 In 1994, Patch moved from Somerton Park to be part of the Pasadena Hgh School campus.

-Windmill is a professional national theatre company aimed at children and young adults, is delighting audiences around the world.
-The company was set up in 2002 as a South Australian government initiative, presenting to child and young adult audiences on a scale and quality of larger adult theatre companies.
-With Cate Fowler as founding director and creative producer and Adelaide children’s author Mem Fox as founding patron, Windmill has grown into a leading national company.
+Windmill, South Australia's professional national theatre company aimed at children and young adults, is delighting audiences around the world.
+The company was set up in 2002 by the state government, with Cate Fowler as founding director and creative producer and Adelaide children’s author Mem Fox as founding patron.
 Using a project with a South Australian link to start Windmill, Fowler decided to adapt the picture book Wilfrid Gordon McDonald Partridge by Fox and illustrator Julie Vivas.
 Wilfrid was directed by Neill Gladwin, a former artistic director of Adelaide's Magpie Theatre, previously one of Australia's leading youth companies.
 Wilfrid became an Australian children's theatre classic.
 Under artistic director Rosemary Myers in 2009, Windmill developed an in-house style and expanded its audience to teenagers and young adults.
 Windmill was behind the film Girl Asleep, adapted from its stage production.
 Premiered at the 2015 Adelaide Film Festival, Girl Asleep won the 2016 CinefestOz best film, international festival prizes, including the Seattle jury prize, and two Ruby awards.
 In 2019, Windmill was touring China for the fifth time, with Baba Yaga, a Russian folk tale presented with modern technology, also to be performed in Taiwan, Norway, United Kingdom and Ireland.
 The company has previous international tours have included North America with Grug, Big Bad Wolf and Grug and the Rainbow.
 Besides its annual Adelaide season, Windmill also tours regional South Australia and interstate.
 It also presents a season at Adelaide’s DreamBIG Children’s Festival.

 The 32-year history of Unley’s Urban Myth Theatre Company, dissolved in 2014, was resurrected as SAYarts.
 Urban Myth grew from theatre director Brigid Kitchin offering professional theatre workshops for young people in 1981, with support from Unley Council who gave access to the “Cottage” and later the Goodwood Institute.
 Urban Myth Theatre Company travelled with shows and workshop regionally, nationally and internationally and won many awards for quality.
 Over its life it employed 5000 professionals training 10,000 young people (aged 15-20) to take part in its 150 plays (70% Australian originals).
 When Urban Myth had to close in 2014, a collective of its former tutors, directors, writers and professionals gained community backing to resume the strong youth arts tradition as SAYarts.
 This was led by former Urban Myth general manager Bec Parnell, award-winning playwright, director and specialist youth tutor Sean Riley; theatre maker and actor Claire Glenn; dance teacher and theatre maker Nicole Allen; and guest tutors such as Tamara Lee.
 With community fundraising, they were able to get the group up and running again soon enough to rescue Sean Riley’s play Warren and have it on stage at the Goodwood Institute with 46 young players in 2014.